|

 front diffuser gurney has gotten taller since '06 and the brake duct

-blanking panel has grown as well and is being used as an additional method
+blanking panel has grown as well and is being used as an additional

 to generate front downforce. |